jamesrogers93/Computer-Vision-Scene-Recognition/README.md

-# Computer Vision - Scene Recognition
+# Computer Vision - Image Catagorisation

 My computer vision coursework submitted at the University of East Anglia.